vrockai/pipeline-test/docs/content.md

 ---

-## Effects of dog ownership on the gut microbiota of elderly owners
+## Effects of dog ownership on the gut microbiota of elderly owners.
+ 08.12.2022, _C Jiang, Z Cui, P Fan, G Du_

+Dog owners are usually in close contact with dogs.
+Whether dogs can affect the gut microbiota of elderly dog owners is worth studying.
+Data from 54 elderly (over 65 years of age) dog owners were screened from the American Gut Project.
+Owning a dog did not affect the α-diversity of the gut microbiota of the dog owner.
+Dog ownership significantly modulated the composition of the gut microbiota of the dog owner.
+The abundance of Actinobacteria was significantly increased.
+The abundances of Bifidobacteriaceae and Ruminococcaceae were significantly increased, while the abundance of Moracellaceae was significantly suppressed.
+In general, dog ownership can regulate the composition of gut microbiota and has a more significant effect on elderly males.

 [Source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0278105)

+10.1371/journal.pone.0278105

 ---